S. Davies is an avid member of Toastmasters, a renowned educational club for people who want to develop their public speaking skills.

-The array of issues that worry a group of seniors is going to be different than a group of high school students.
+The array of issues that worry a group of seniors is going to be different than the concerns of a group of high school students.
 Make sure that the topic of your speech is relevant to the life stage most represented by your audience.

-That which seems the height of absurdity in one generation often becomes the height of wisdom in another.— Adlai E. Stevenson
+That which seems the height of absurdity in one generation often becomes the height of wisdom in another.

-Your word choice, level of formality, use of humor, and presentation style including the use of visuals and handouts should be shaped by the audience’s educational background.
+Your word choice, level of formality, use of humour, and presentation style, including the use of visuals and handouts, should be tailored to fit the audience’s educational background.
 If you're worried that you might sound like you are talking down to your audience, aim for a speech level (vocabulary, syntax, pace) that is just a notch higher than that of your audience.
-By doing so, you’ll neither bore your audience with overly simplistic phrases nor talk over their heads with complex technical jargon.
+By doing so, you’ll neither bore them with overly simplistic phrases nor talk over their heads with complex technical jargon.

-If your audience is made up of people sharing a specific occupation, tailor your presentation to include stories and anecdotes that are relevant to people's career concerns.
+If your audience is made up of people sharing a specific occupation, tailor your presentation to include stories and anecdotes that are relevant to those career concerns.

-An audience full of people who represent the working middle class is going to have a different set of interests and needs from wealthier, more affluent audiences.
-If you are trying to get your participants to buy a product or service from you, you'll want to make sure that what you are offering is affordable and well priced.
+An audience full of people who represent the working middle class is going to have a different set of interests and needs than wealthier, more affluent audiences.
+If you are trying to get your participants to buy a product or service from you, you'll want to make sure that what you are offering is affordable and well-priced.

 6. Political Orientation

-Even is your speech topic is non-partisan, that is, it doesn't lean in one political direction or the other, as a speaker, it would be wise for you to have a sense of the political climate in the room.
-Some groups may be more open to examining social issues from another person's perspective while other groups may see their identity as being firmly rooted in their political beliefs.
-Knowing how vocal your audience might be on an issue, especially if you have a mix of political beliefs in the room, will help you plan for any 'lively' dialogue that might erupt between audience members.
+Even if your speech topic is non-partisan (that is, it doesn't lean in one political direction or the other), as a speaker, it would be wise for you to have a sense of the political climate in the room.
+Some groups may be more open to examining social issues from another person's perspective, while other groups may see their identity as being firmly rooted in their political beliefs.
+Knowing how vocal your audience might be on an issue, especially if you have a mix of political beliefs in the room, will help you plan for any "lively" dialogue that might erupt between audience members.

-An audience that's interested in intellectual pursuits such a chess and arts and culture might not be interested in jokes and anecdotes about famous baseball players or reality show celebrities.
+An audience that's interested in intellectual pursuits such as chess, arts, and culture might not be interested in jokes and anecdotes about famous baseball players or reality show celebrities.

 Don’t be that speaker who walks into a meeting or presentation and makes an insensitive comment that touches a raw nerve for your audience.
 Make an effort to stay up-to-date on important news that could be weighing heavily on the hearts and minds of the people you are addressing.
 If appropriate, acknowledge any difficult circumstances before you begin your speech to let people know that you care.